Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/bug_report.md

 ﻿---
 name: Bug Report
-about: Report a problem with the cloud infrastructure scripts or monitoring
+about: Report a problem with the web app or S3 backend
 title: "[BUG] "
 labels: bug
 assignees: